MrCNeale/mrcneale.github.io/_posts/2017-02-06-LeveragingKeePassInPowershell-Part1.md

 So I was even more impressed when I found you could make powershell calls to KeePass with a relative minimum of fuss and could use this feature to create KeePass password DBs from scratch or to read in existing ones to utilise for an script/activity.

 Let's get stuck in.
 First you need the Keepass installable version installed where you are running your script (or at least a copy of the installed files exe's and dll's).
-Given those let's Load the .net binaries in
+Now let's Load the .net binaries in
 {% highlight ruby %}
 PS C:\temp\KeePass-2.31> (Get-ChildItem -recurse $script:myinvocation.mycommand.path | Where-Object {($_.Extension -EQ ".dll") -or ($_.Extension -eq ".exe")} | ForEach-Object { $AssemblyName=$_.FullName; Try {[Reflection.Assembly]::LoadFile($AssemblyName) } Catch{ }} ) | out-null
 PS C:\temp\KeePass-2.31>